kong19891105/Forecast/README.md

-Uro forecast tool, contact Kong if any problems.
+forecast tool, contact Kong if any problems.